IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Chromosomal abnormalities.

-In the following, we will introduce the mentioned items:
+In the following, we will introduce the IVF failure reasons mentioned items:

 Role of Maternal Age in IVF Success

-One of the most important factors in the success of IVF is maternal age; the higher the mother's age, the lower the IVF success rate.
+One of the most important IVF failure reasons for IVF is maternal age; the higher the mother's age, the lower the IVF success rate.
 Investigations have revealed that the success rate of IVF for 35-year-old women is about 32%, while this number decreases to 16% for women over the age of 40.

 In general, as the age of women increases, their ovarian reserve and their bodies' response to ovarian induction drugs decreases.
 Eggs retrieved from women over 40 are of low quality; as a result, the resulting embryos have a low grade.
 Moreover, women over 35 may face chromosomal disorders in the embryo, failure in the implantation, and abortion.